 1. Know the Anatomy

-Essentially, a cat’s eye has the same anatomy as a human: each eyeball sits back in the skull and is partially covered by the eyelids.
-So, just like drawing a human head, sketch out the placement of features using lines.
-Divide the face in half and position the eyes on a line.
-Usually, the distance between the cat’s eyes is the equivalent of one eye.
+Essentially, a cat’s eye has the same anatomy as a human’s: each eyeball sits back in the skull and is partially covered by the eyelids.
+So, just as you would when drawing a human head, sketch out the placement of features using guidelines first.

-A smart trick: When the basic features are in place, rotate your drawing upside down to check for mistakes.
-Awkward or uneven shapes become noticeable.
+Pro Tip: When the basic features are in place, rotate your drawing upside down to check for mistakes.
+Awkward or uneven shapes become much more noticeable from this POV.
 Fix them before you start shading.